hapijs/hapi/docs/Reference.md

                 - `error` - return an Internal Server Error (500) error response.
 This is the default value.
                 - `log` - log the error but send the response.

-    - `cache` - if the route method is 'GET', the route can be configured to use the cache.
-The `cache` options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#policy) with some additions:
+    - `cache` - if the route method is 'GET', the route can be configured to include caching directives in the response using the following options:
-        - `mode` - cache location.
-Available values:
-            - `'client'` - caching is performed on the client by sending the HTTP `Cache-Control` header.
-This is the default value.
-            - `'server'` - caching is performed on the server using the cache strategy configured.
-            - `'client+server'` - caching it performed on both the client and server.
-        - `segment` - optional segment name, used to isolate cached items within the cache partition.
-Defaults to the route fingerprint
-          (the route path with parameters represented by a `'?'` character).
-Note that when using the MongoDB cache strategy, some paths will require manual override as their fingerprint will conflict with MongoDB collection naming rules.
-When setting segment names manually, the segment must begin with `'//'`.
-        - `cache` - the name of the cache connection configured in the ['server.cache` option](#server.config.cache).
-Defaults to the default cache.
-        - `shared` - if `true`, allows multiple cache users to share the same segment (e.g. multiple servers in a pack using the same route and cache.
-          Default to not shared.
         - `privacy` - determines the privacy flag included in client-side caching using the 'Cache-Control' header.
 Values are:
             - `'default'` - no privacy flag.
 This is the default setting.
             - `'public'` - mark the response as suitable for public caching.